 Students are regularly assessed in the skills of reading listening speaking and writing to monitor and support their progress against their target grades.
 Vocabulary is regularly tested and students are shown many ways to best learn their vocabulary.

-The four skills of reading, writing, speaking and listening will be explored and developed across a wide range of topic areas including;
+The five skills of listening, speaking, reading, writing and translation will be explored and developed across a wide range of topic areas including;

 Theme 1: Identity and culture,